Expanded Prostate Cancer Index Composite

 Wei J, Dunn R, Litwin M, Sandler H, and Sanda M. "Development and Validation of the Expanded Prostate Cancer Index Composite (EPIC) for Comprehensive Assessment of Health-Related Quality of Life in Men with Prostate Cancer", Urology.
 56: 899-905, 2000.

 Martin G. Sanda, M.D.
-Division of Urology
+Department of Urology

 John T. Wei, M.D.
 University of Michigan

 Ann Arbor, MI 48109-5759